 This post may contain affiliate links.
 For more info please read our disclosure.

-Using yoga poses for posture is a great way to fix your posture and maintain a healthy body!
+Using yoga poses for posture is a great way to fix your posture, help prevent back pain, and maintain a healthy body!

 These days, so many people suffer from poor posture.
 This is due to the sedentary lifestyle many people lead, incorrect sitting habits and the lack of exercise.